 Lawyers Helping Lawyers

 The OBA offers all bar members up to six hours of free short-term, problem-focused or crisis counseling.
 The service is strictly confidential.
-For help with stress, depression or addiction, call the Lawyers Helping Lawyers hotline to be referred to a counselor in your area.
-The hotline is available 24 hours a day/7 days a week.
+For help with stress, depression or addiction, call the Lawyers Helping Lawyers hotline (800-364-7886) to be referred to a counselor in your area.
 Identifying participant information is not made available to the OBA and services are provided through a separate, contracted organization.

 The LHL hotline is answered by a counseling/mental health service.
 After-hours calls are answered by a licensed mental health professional.
-Calling the hotline is always the first step to receive help or information.
+Calling the hotline is always the first step in receiving help or information.

 Call the hotline for: